segmentio/inbound/README.md

 ## Contribute

 ### Matchers
 Matchers help identify and attach more semantic information to referral sources.
-We'd your help on adding the hundreds of social, search, ad, and other referral sources not matched yet by inbound.
+We'd love your help on adding the hundreds of social, search, ad, and other referral sources not matched yet by inbound.

 To add matchers: